Sunshine Fest 2026

 How do we mitigate the harm of unduly burdensome requests on agencies without restricting the flow of information?
 Solutions will be laid out from a two-year study, and then audience members will get to vote on the best ones and suggest others.
 We also learn from the UK – one of the first countries to address vexatious requests by statute.

-- Shelley Kimball, Johns Hopkins University, will moderate the audience discussion (co-author of two-year study on vexatious requests)
+- Shelley Kimball, Johns Hopkins University, will moderate the audience discussion (co-author of study on vexatious requests) (PDF: study summary)

 Court transparency